Twitter's CEO responsible for content safety resigns after criticism from Elon Musk

-SAN FRANCISCO (AP) — One of Twitter’s top executives responsible for safety and content moderation has left the company, her departure coming shortly after owner Elon Musk.
-He publicly complained about the platform’s handling of posts about transgender topics.
+SAN FRANCISCO — One of Twitter’s top executives responsible for safety and content management has left the company, her departure coming shortly after owner Elon Musk publicly complained about the platform’s handling of posts about transgender topics.

-The departure signaled a new wave of unrest among Twitter’s top officials since Musk took over last year.
+The departure signaled a new wave of unrest among Twitter’s top officials since Musk took control last year.

 Ella Irwin, Twitter’s head of trust and safety, confirmed her resignation in tweets late Friday.
 In the letter, she did not say why she was leaving, but her departure came shortly after Musk criticized Twitter’s handling of tweets about a conservative media company’s documentary questioning medical treatment for transgender children and teens.